umasel/Global_Inflation_Trends_Dashboard/README.md

 ## Technology and Tools
 - **Programming Languages**: Python, JavaScript
-- **Libraries**: Matplotlib, Pandas, Plotly, Leaflet, and at least one additional visualization library not covered in class (e.g., D3.js or Bokeh)
+- **Libraries**: Matplotlib, Pandas, Plotly, Leaflet, and at least one additional visualisation library not covered in class.
+We selected Flourish.studio and developed a race bar chart that circulates over the timeframe showing the top ten countries with the highest inflation rate per year.
 - **Database**: PostgreSQL (for storing and querying the dataset)
-- **Backend**: Flask (for serving the interactive visualizations)
+- **Backend**: Flask (for serving the interactive visualisations)

 ## Ethical Considerations
 - Ensure data privacy and accuracy